smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/function-codes.md

 - Date formatting characters can be removed from a date value without being forced to change the order and size of the date elements.
-    Instead of relying on the FMT0 option of the Dynamic Variable date conversion, use the \"compress numeric\" function of the SETDYNVAR command parameter, called CMPNUM.
-It is also possible to specify
-    \"compress numeric\" in Captured Data Response Rules, which governs how a captured data element will be stored into a Dynamic Variable.
+    Instead of relying on the FMT0 option of the Dynamic Variable date conversion, use the "compress numeric" function of the SETDYNVAR command parameter, called CMPNUM.
+It is also possible to specify "compress numeric" in Captured Data Response Rules, which governs how a captured data element will be stored into a Dynamic Variable.
 - Remember that the date math function depends on an accurate specification of the 1=FROM (current) date format for the VALUE stored in the Dynamic Variable table.
-If a date value was stored without formatting characters, then the 1=FROM date format must also be followed by a '0\' typed under the \'FMT\' column on page 2 of the Dynamic Variable Maintenance screen.
+If a date value was stored without formatting characters, then the 1=FROM date format must also be followed by a '0' typed under the 'FMT' column on page 2 of the Dynamic Variable Maintenance screen.
 - Since Dynamic Variable date formatting rules can only be specified using the LSAM green screen maintenance program, it is necessary to